DESIGN + PLANNING TOOLS FOR GROWING COMMUNITIES

 In January 2019, the Sellwood Moreland Improvement League Board of Directors adopted the PDX Main Streets Design Guidelines for their neighborhood main streets.
 From 2018-2020 we were hired low-bono to support Sellwood-Moreland with a special supplement in addition to the design guidelines.

-Connecting with Designers & Developers
+Templates to Engage with Designers & Developers

 Sample Design Guidelines Letter to Developers+ Designers | Template for Neighborhood & Business Associations regarding design guidelines + community engagement policy